zegelin/mwha2mqtt/README.md

 The following topics are for clients to alter the attributes of configured zones.

-Publishing a message to an unconfigured zone is a no-op.
+Publishing a message to topic for an unconfigured zone is a no-op.
 Invalid values will be logged but otherwise are a no-op.

 | Topic | Data Type | Description |
 |-------|-----------|-------------|